Vibrational Normal Modes and Phonons

 Run

-with this input file now and save the output.
-This will run almost instantly. - The output file
+.
+This will run almost instantly. - This calculation produces the output file

 CD444.fc

-has the force constants for each pair of atoms in a 4x4x4 supercell.
-You do not need to know how to read this file now.
+containing the force constant matrix for each pair of atoms in a 4x4x4 supercell.
+So this is \(K(\mathrm{R})\).

 Step 4: run the matdyn.x